qir-alliance/.github/profile/README.md

 ### Steering Committee

-Steering members include Honeywell, Microsoft, Oak Ridge National Laboratory, Quantum Circuits Inc., and Rigetti Computing (in alphabetical order).
+Steering members include Microsoft, Oak Ridge National Laboratory, Quantinuum, Quantum Circuits Inc., and Rigetti Computing (in alphabetical order).
 For more information about the project organization, we refer to [this document](https://github.com/qir-alliance/.github/blob/main/Project_Organization.md).